Vineet-the-git/Medical-Chatbot/README.md

 - [x] Setup the project structure template
 - [x] Build the data injestion part to store the data in Pinecone from the pdf files
-- [ ] Build the chatbot using Langchain
+- [x] Build the chatbot using Langchain
-    - [ ] The chatbot should be able to take user input in the form of symptoms, history of patient, pathology reports, etc.
+    - [ ] The chatbot should be able to take user input in the form of symptoms, history of patient etc.
     - [ ] The chatbot should have a history of the conversation with the user
 - [ ] Build the web interface for the chatbot

+## Things to do next:
+- [ ] Make sure which chain to use, RetrievalQA or ConversationalRetrieval
+- [ ] Also make an interface using simple html, css.
+- [ ] Start adding functionalities once base bot is working.